G7 foreign ministers discuss common approach to China | DW | 04.05.2021

 A number of global issues of concern were discussed throughout the day — but it was China that came to dominate the agenda.

-Speaking after a bilateral meeting with US Secretary of State Antony Blinken, German Foreign Minister Heiko Maas announced agreement among G7 counterparts in the best way to confront China,
+Speaking after a bilateral meeting with US Secretary of State Antony Blinken, German Foreign Minister Heiko Maas said there was agreement among his G7 counterparts on the best way to confront China.

+"We are all of the opinion that it is far more effective if we raise issues like human rights or freedom of the press together," Maas said.

 The video from the anti-coup activists and ethnic minorities will update the ministers with the current situation on the ground.